 Over time, robots keep taking on more sophisticated tasks.
-One of such tasks, and definitely one of the most challenging ones, is achieving a meaningful interaction with humans.
-Creating socially adept robots that can become our caregivers, tutors, assistants and companions requires plenty of intertwined, well-orchestrated technologies.
+One such task, and definitely one of the most challenging ones, is achieving a meaningful interaction with humans.
+Creating socially adept robots that can become our caregivers, tutors, assistants, and companions requires plenty of intertwined, well-orchestrated technologies.

 visage|SDK is a lightweight, customizable solution that helps robots detect human faces, track their eyes and gaze, monitor emotions, recognize people, and more, which is fundamental for initiating and maintaining quality interactions.
 Get in touch to find out what it can do for your business.

 Get started with proven face tracking, analysis and recognition technology.